GrayACL/simple_ball_landmarking/README.md

 Input: `(B, 3, 1080, 1920)` → Output: `(B, 1, 135, 240)`

-Trained with a **weighted MSE loss** that upweights positive (ball) pixels relative to background, since the vast majority of heatmap pixels are near-zero — without this, the model would trivially learn to predict all-zero heatmaps.
+Trained with a **weighted MSE loss** that upweights positive (ball) pixels relative to background, since the vast majority of heatmap pixels are near-zero.

 ## Evaluation

 Predicted and ground-truth centres are matched using the **Hungarian algorithm** (`scipy.optimize.linear_sum_assignment`) on pairwise distance, with unmatched predictions/labels counted as false positives/negatives.
-Metrics reported (`evaluate()` in `model.py`):

 - R² (overall, x, y)
 - Mean distance error (heatmap-scale and original-resolution)